TeamTeaMC/Ecliptic-Seasons/docs/source/en/crop.md

 The low-light greenhouse has a weaker effect.
 Crops not adapted to it will not receive the full growth speed bonus, but it is less affected by high summer temperatures.

+### Season Essence of the Greenhouse

+There are two ways to obtain the essences.
+The first is by completing all 24 seasonal quests in the advancement system — one essence is awarded per quest group.

+The second method is to right-click a hanging sign with the seasonal prayer scroll and complete the seasonal planting challenge.

+Additionally, some mod packs may configure it as a reward from boss challenges.

 ## Supplementing Humidity

 Most crops require good humidity conditions for growth; otherwise, their growth rate will slow down significantly.